jamesjamail/TunnelQuestBot/README.md

 ## Auction Parser Functionality

+TODO: update the overview below to reflect new aho corasick parser

 The most complex aspect of the repo lies in parsing the auction contents from log files.
 Here is a biref explanation of the functionality:

 * a new line is read from the log file